ethstorage/ethstorage-sdk/README.md

-# Eth Storage SDK
+# ethstorage-sdk
-eth storage sdk, used for uploading and downloading blobs.
-The sdk is implemented based on c-kzg, so it does not support the browser environment.
+used for uploading and downloading blobs.
+The sdk is implemented based on [kzg-wasm](https://github.com/ethereumjs/kzg-wasm/), support the browser environment.

 ## Installation